-RNC Chair Ronna McDaniel says Trump’s ‘not going to start a third party’
+RNC Chair Ronna McDaniel says Trump 'not going to start a third party'

 Trump has repeatedly vowed to play an influential role in the GOP going forward, threatening to back primary challenges to Republicans up for reelection in 2022 who didn’t support his unsuccessful push to upend his election defeat to President Biden.
 Trump's also flirting with a 2024 presidential run to try and win back the White House.

-TRUMP HINTS AT POLTIICAL COMEBACK AS HE DEPARTS THE WHITE HOUSE
+TRUMP HINTS AT POLITICAL COMEBACK AS HE DEPARTS THE WHITE HOUSE

 While politically wounded by the Jan.
 6 attack on the U.S. Capitol by right wing extremists and other Trump supporters intent on disrupting congressional certification of Biden’s White House victory - after encouragement from the then-president – the latest polling indicates Trump remains very popular among Republicans.